 Must-Visit Places in Toronto

 Looking to uncover Toronto’s hidden gems?
-Beyond the iconic attractions, the city offers plenty of lesser-known treasures waiting to be explored.
+Beyond the iconic attractions, the city offers plenty of lesser-known treasures.

 Wander through the Evergreen Brick Works, a unique urban park and community hub.
 Marvel at the Aga Khan Museum, showcasing stunning Islamic art.
 Stroll the vibrant streets of Kensington Market, rich with culture and character.
-Whether you’re into art, nature, or local culture, here are 12 of Toronto’s most underrated destinations!
+If you’re into art, nature, or local culture, here are 12 of Toronto’s most underrated spots!

 1. Arthur Conan Doyle Room